-Creative work needs to do one or both of these things – educate or entertain – to get noticed and connect with the customer. (see our article on brand storytelling for more on education and entertainment content)
+Creative work needs to educate and / or entertain to connect with the customer. (see our brand storytelling guide for more on this).

 Market research and creativity

-Market research helps you make most informed decisions about customers and deliver better marketing results.
+Market research helps you make more informed decisions about customers.
 It’s an important part of marketing and the creative evaluation process.

 Customer Experience Persona

-This customer understanding is often collated into a single page document called a customer experience persona.
+This customer understanding is often collated into a single page document called a customer experience persona or profile.

 You should share this persona template with the team responsible for the creative work.

 If that’s your team, refer to it regularly.
-If you outsource to a marketing agency, make sure they refer to it regularly.
+If you outsource to an agency, make sure they also refer to it regularly.

-The persona makes it easy to have a single shared view of the target audience for everyone.
-It paints a picture of customers.
+The persona makes it easy to have a single shared view of the customer.
+It paints a clear picture for everyone.
 Use it to inspire ideas and to creatively evaluate the work against the customer description.

 Creative evaluation question #2 - What do you want them to think and feel?

 You hear the words “think” and “feel” a lot in marketing.
-Understand how customers think and feel, and you’re a long way to understanding how they make decisions and how to influence those decisions.
+Understand how customers think and feel, and you’re a long way to understanding their behaviour.
+Especially, how they make decisions, and how to influence those decisions.

 Those decisions include creative evaluation.
 Thinking and feeling are part of how customers evaluate creative work they see.